 - What content delivers the most economic value?

-Seeing exactly what type of content has the best ROI is an intelligent way to ensure that we are hitting the right notes with our content production.
+Seeing exactly what type of content has the best ROI for keywords is an intelligent way to ensure that we are hitting the right notes with our content production.

 4. Traffic Acquisition From Social Media report